Green Sulphur Springs in Summers County, West Virginia — The American South (Appalachia)

 Erected 1982 by West Virginia Department of Culture and History.

 Credits.
 This page was last revised on October 2, 2018.
-This page originally submitted on October 2, 2018, by J. J. Prats of Powell, Ohio.
-This page has been viewed 28 times since then.
+It was originally submitted on October 2, 2018, by J. J. Prats of Powell, Ohio.
+This page has been viewed 140 times since then and 17 times this year.
 Photos: 1, 2. submitted on October 2, 2018, by J. J. Prats of Powell, Ohio.